'Pulse' is one of the most well-known medical terms. It is widely familiar as a measure of the heartbeat.

-The pulse can also be found on the neck using two fingers in a similar way; gently press into the soft groove on either side of the windpipe (trachea).
+The pulse can also be found on the neck using two fingers in a similar way.
+Gently press into the soft groove on either side of the windpipe.

-This is the pulse running through one of the carotid arteries - the main arteries that run up the neck from the heart to the head.
+This is the pulse running through one of the carotid arteries.
+These are the main arteries that run from the heart to the head.

 Less easy places to find a pulse are: